arviz-devs/preliz/docs/examples/gallery/skew_studentt.md

 <audio controls> <source src="../../_static/skewstudentt.mp3" type="audio/mpeg"> This browser cannot play the pronunciation audio file for this distribution. </audio>

 The skew-Student's t distribution is a continuous probability distribution that generalizes the Student's t distribution by allowing for non-zero skewness.
+It is used in various fields when data is skewed and has heavy tails.

 There are several definitions of the skew-Student's t distribution.
 Here, we use the definition proposed by Jones and Faddy (2003) that is defined in terms of four parameters: the location parameter ($\mu$), the scale parameter ($\sigma$), and two shape parameters ($a$ and $b$).

-The skewness parameters make the skew-Student's t distribution more flexible than the Student's t distribution.
-It is used in various fields when data is skewed and has heavy tails.

 ## Parametrization